-As we are homeschooling now we decided to have a lovely historical day out to the Battle of Bosworth Heritage Centre.
+As we are homeschooling now we decided to have a lovely historical day out to the Battle of Bosworth Visitor Centre.

 Since homeschooling Freddie has shown such a strong interest in history we just had to go.

 It is only about half an hour from us by car, so perfect for a couple of hours out.

 The Battle of Bosworth was in 1485 and between King Richard III and Henry Tudor (King Henry VII).
 It was a fight against the Lancastrians (Henry Tudor) and the Yorkists (King Richard III).
 King Richard III died at the battle, in fact he was the last English King to die while in battle.